 2 tablespoons *Cadburys hot chocolate (or *cocoa is you prefer a richer sauce, but don’t add as much – about a heaped tablespoon will probably do it)

-1 tablespoon granulated sugar – caster is fine if that’s all you have in
+1 tablespoon granulated sugar – caster will be fine if that’s all you have in the cupboard

 1 rounded tablespoon *cornflour